illinoistech-itm/jhajek/itmd-521/labs/chapter-03/Readme.md

 #### Summary Project

 Using the two sample .csv files provided in this repo, add them to your own private repo and to your Virtual Machine.
+Place a screenshot below any of the elements asking to display results (`df.show()`).
 Build a single Java or Python Spark program that will:

 - Ingest company-data.csv to a dataframe
   - Use a `df.show()` command to display the content of the dataframe